MasonChinkin/personal-website-tutorial/README.md

 This tutorial will use `Google Domain` for the dns, but any dns provider would work.

-The apps you will be forking are built with `create-react-app`.
+The repos you will be forking are built with `create-react-app`.
 Using a different foundation will require adjustments to `server.js` and `Dockerfile`.

 ***